turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ## Part 2: Take Action
  1. You can create a jobscan account here if you do not already have one: [JobScan](https://www.jobscan.co/) once you have a completed resume to see how well it's optimized for the roles you might be interested in pursuing.

+2. After watching the video on building your terminal portfolio, take a few minutes to do the following:
+  * Check your email to confirm that you have an invite to set up your terminal profile.
+If not, reach out to the Lead Career Specialist.
+  * Fill out as much of the basic profile information as you can.
+You do not need to go any further with your portfolio building for Mod 3.
+You can complete other sections as your schedule permits with complete instructions below.

- 2. Using the following LinkedIn profile scoring tools, update your profile.
+3. Using the following LinkedIn profile scoring tools, update your profile.
       * [Careerflow](https://www.careerflow.ai/).
 Career is an interactive profile scoring tool.
 Your score increases as you improve your profile.
 A   score of 80 or higher is considered excellent!
       * LinkedIn profile scoring tool and/or [Jobscan LinkedIn Optimization](https://www.jobscan.co/linkedin-optimization), update your LinkedIn profile.
-3. Check out the following resume resources to help update your resume
+4. Check out the following resume resources to help update your resume
       * [Resume Guide](https://docs.google.com/document/d/1ll53JV8Jt5eveSjdvklUUNQfuYCzHV15TcoOzzk1iDY/edit).
 In this resume guide, you will find sections on Front and Backend Technical Skills, Action Verbs for Technical Work, and an example of an ATS-friendly resume.
      * [PD Resume Resources](https://careerdev.turing.edu/resources/resume_resources).

 ### Check for Understanding